Talome

 The MCP server is independent of the Talome web dashboard.
 It works whether or not the dashboard is running.
 This means you can use MCP tools from Claude Code even if you've stopped the Talome web server for maintenance.

-Dashboard vs MCP Tool Loading
+Tool Loading

 Setup